Courtney2511/linux_server_catalog/README.md

 Photo sharing application that allows users to share photos in a variety of categories.

-I broke this project into 2 parts:
+I split this project into 2 parts:

-Python-Flask API (backend server)
+-  Python-Flask API (backend server)
-  Endpoints: Categories, Photos, Session, Users React-Redux (frontend application)
+  Endpoints: Categories, Photos, Session, Users
+-  React-Redux (frontend application)

 Please see the live project at: